navspeak/HowGitWorks/rebaseAndTags.md

                                     (ce379bc)
     ```
 * Annotated tag is like a branch that points to a Tag object which points to a commit
-* Lightweight tag directly points to a commit
+* Lightweight tag directly points to a commit.
+They are almost identical to a branch, just that they don't move.